ttezel/twit/README.md

 })
 ```

-In addition, the following user stream events are provided:
+In addition, the following user stream events are provided for you to listen on:

 * `blocked`
 * `unblocked`